vitorFRE/real-estate/README.md

 ## ⚠️ Under development

-This application does not have functionality yet and was created only for the purpose of studies.
+This app is created for study purposes only.

 ---